jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical tasks
 - Optimize run predictions which is slowing the game to a crawl on level 10
 - Better map generation
+- Lots of infinite loop errors when generating maps from processPolygon
+    - 0.9864260595839807
+    - Make a function to print out these points in order to i can visualize it
 ## High level tasks

 - Upgradable spells like hurt2